Wayside School Beneath the Cloud of Doom: Chapters

 Stephen is on the playground doing push-downs, preparing to ring the gong.
 Kathy remarks that they should be called push-ups, not because she is trying to be opposite, as she discovered she likes having friends, but because she is pretty sure that is what they are called.
 Stephen asks if someone else can do it, but Louis assures Mr. Kidswatter must have picked him for a good reason.
-There is a flashback to "The Best Principal Ever!!!," where it is revealed Kidswatter meant to pick Joy, but ended up noticing Dana instead.
-He prepared to point accusingly at her, but she bended down to scratch a mosquito bite, and Stephen sits behind her.
+There is a flashback to "The Best Principal Ever!!!" where it is revealed Kidswatter meant to pick Joy, but ended up noticing Dana instead.
+He prepared to point accusingly at her, but she bent down to scratch a mosquito bite, and Stephen sits behind her.
 Back on the playground, Louis explains that if Stephen does not do it, then he will be disappointed whenever he hears a gong again.
 Stephen gives it one last shot, raising himself an inch above the ground.